p3r7/blog/_posts/2021-05-10-norns-community.md

 Regarding the integration of the _norns.gallery_, on the other hand, things weren't as smooth.

-First, one problematic aspect was how to share state (list of _scripts_ and meta-data) between the 2 instances.
+Firstly, one problematic aspect was how to share state (list of _scripts_ and meta-data) between the 2 instances.

 We quickly figured out that the wiki had an API that would solve the issue.

-Second, we failed to clearly scope how the gallery would fit with the features provided with the wiki.
+Secondly, we failed to clearly scope how the gallery would fit with the features provided with the wiki.

 Indeed, the gallery was initially conceived as a search tool and there was an overlap of functionality with the wiki's native [tagging & searching system](https://norns.community/t).